 Secondhand smoke (SHS) in the home is harmful to children

-Smoke contains over 4,000 chemicals, 60 of which are known to be carcinogenic
+- Cigarette smoke contains over 4,000 chemicals, many of which are known to be carcinogenic

-Even when the smoke is gone, there are toxins that linger on furnishings
+- Even when the smoke is gone, toxins linger on clothes and furnishings

-If you wish to find out more about secondhand smoke visit the NCSCT website where there is a 30 minute training module on this topic.
+If you wish to find out more about secondhand smoke visit the NCSCT website where you can access a short 30 minute training module on this topic.